jawidMuhammadi/Dog-Breeds/README.md

 # Dog-Breeds
-This is a sample app that shows a list of dog images of a chose breed
+This is a sample app that shows a list of dog images of a selected dog breed

 ## Libraries and Project Architecture:
 - **Coroutines**: Multithreading and asynchronous API Call (Deferred and Await)